 Simply contracting with local farmers to supply a head of corn in summer, a glass of milk daily and an egg twice a week should be the aim of every school feeding-scheme; together with greens like spinach or cabbage.

-In winter maize meal porridge made from the freshly-ground grain would supply much of their needs.
+In winter maize meal porridge made from the freshly-ground grain would supply most of their needs for carbs.
 Instead it is highly refined from which much of the protein and nutrients have been extracted.

 How to grow spinach should be the aim of every rural school.

 Many of those who are more financially able enjoy a cola or fruit juice for lunch; and sandwiches made using white bread.
-They are little better.
+They are little better off.

-Lysine in chickpeas may be the solution.
-The World Health Organization recommends consuming 30 milligrams of this amino acid per day for each kilogram of body weight.
-A 1/2-cup serving of chickpeas contains 486 milligrams[5], enough for a 15kg child.
+Lysine in chickpeas may be part of the solution.
+The World Health Organization recommends consuming 30 mg of this amino acid per day for each kilo of body weight.
+A 1/2-cup serving contains 486 milligrams[5], enough for a 15kg child.

 Total protein requirement for a 15kg child is fifteen grams.